 TGax editor, please make changes to the last paragraph in this sub-clause as shown

-[24249]A non-AP HE STA that intends to autonomously report a BSS color collision to its associated HE AP shall do so by scheduling for transmission a BSS color collision Event Report frame every dot11BSSColorCollisionSTAPeriod unless
+[24249]For each instance of BSS color collision, a non-AP HE STA that intends to autonomously report a BSS color collision to its associated HE AP shall do so by scheduling for transmission a BSS color collision Event Report frame every dot11BSSColorCollisionSTAPeriod unless one of the following condition is satisfied:

-the BSS color collision no longer exists or if the associated HE AP has set the BSS Color Disabled field(#22342) to 1 in HE Operation element that it transmits or if the non-AP STA has transmitted several such reports to its associated HE AP.
+the BSS color collision no longer exists.

+the associated HE AP has set the BSS Color Disabled field(#22342) to 1 in HE Operation element that it transmits.

+the non-AP STA has transmitted at least two such reports to its associated HE AP.

-NOTE—The maximum number of BSS color collision event reports a non-AP STA transmits is out of scope of this standard.
+NOTE—The number of BSS color collision event reports a non-AP STA transmits to its associated AP per BSS color collision event is greater or equal to two and the exact number is out of scope of this standard.